 - 1 1/2 lbs. chicken thighs, boneless, skinless, cut into 2-inch chunks

-- 3 medium carrots, sliced diagonally into 1/2-inch pieces
+- 3 medium carrots, peeled and sliced diagonally into 1/2-inch pieces

 - 1 medium sweet onion, cut into 12 wedges

 - 5 cups chicken broth or stock, divided